pslisko/performa365docs/docs/general/product_updates.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 New:

--Health Check Service
+*Health Check Service
   Health Check Service implemented for application monitoring.

 Fixed:

--Program (de)activate and delete functionality Activation of program is not allowed if at least one education is deactivated.
+*Program (de)activate and delete functionality Activation of program is not allowed if at least one education is deactivated.
--Edit education - current image display
+*Edit education - current image display
   Added options for displaying current image and uploading new one.